201-created/emberfest-schedule-2018/README.md

   * Review the project's file structure organized within `src` directory rather than `app`
   * Uses local component lookup (components found in context-aware `-component` directories)

-  Be sure to watch "Who Moved My Cheese" by Mathew Beale at EmberConf on 3/13 at 3:00 to see more about this feature.

 * [Fastboot Rehydration](https://github.com/glimmerjs/glimmer-vm/commit/316805b9175e01698120b9566ec51c88d075026a)

   What is Rehydration?